Washington State Off-Grid Laws: An In-Depth Guide

 Sewage and Waste Removal

-Washington State have very strict laws about sewage removal.
+Washington State has very strict laws about sewage removal.
 The law even states that homes must connect to public sewer lines if one is located within 200 feet of their property (though there are exceptions).

 Outhouses/Latrines